Q: How have demographic and societal changes in the Bay Area affected the trajectory of the college?

 A: There's been an increased demand among our students, to both become teachers and also health professionals.
 So, we're responding with several new educational pathways for these careers within the college.

 For example, the Asian American Studies Department is collaborating with the Elementary Education Department on a social science teacher credential waiver program that would enable Asian American Studies majors to become elementary school teachers after graduation.
-We also just submitted an application to the California Teacher Commission to participate in a waiver program which allows students to take a set number of classes that fulfill one of the social science teacher credential requirements; it will be equivalent to taking the subject matter test.
+We also just submitted an application to the California Teacher Commission to participate in a waiver program that allows students to take a set number of classes that fulfill one of the social science teacher credential requirements; it will be equivalent to taking the subject matter test.

 As we know from studies in education, people from communities of color are at a greater disadvantage when it comes to standardized tests, and they’re expensive to take.
 We’ve already had a pipeline program in the college called Pin@y Educational Partnerships (PEP), where faculty members take undergrads into high school classrooms and have them assist with teaching Ethnic Studies classes.
-Among PEP’s accomplishments was initiating the inclusion of ethnic studies curriculum in the San Francisco Unified School District, which a number of districts across the State of California are now adopting.
+Among PEP’s accomplishments was initiating the inclusion of ethnic studies curriculum in the San Francisco Unified School District, which a number of districts across the state of California are now adopting.

 We are also seeking approval for a college-wide online degree completion program in Ethnic Studies which we wouldn’t have been able to do in the 1970s.
-We can now offer classes online to folks who were unable to finish college after finishing their lower division general education and have them graduate with a B.A. in Ethnic Studies.
+We can now offer classes online to folks who were unable to finish college after finishing their lower-division general education and have them graduate with a B.A. in Ethnic Studies.

 A: The ethnic studies degree has both a practical application in terms of the employment market, as well as social significance.
 California is facing a potential shortage of college graduates in terms of workforce needs.
-Many tech companies say that what they're lacking is people who can think critically and problem-solve, which is the core of ethnic studies curriculum.
+Many tech companies say that what they're lacking is people who can think critically and problem-solve, which is the core of the ethnic studies curriculum.

 Many of our graduates go on to careers in the nonprofit world, education, and social service organizations.
 Our curriculum broadens their perspective to better serve their clients or students in a more meaningful manner.
 Moreover, we can see ethnic studies today as particularly relevant with the awakening of mainstream America to the reality of racialized state violence through the mass movement for Black lives.
 As this nation cries for more socially conscious workers, people educated in ethnic studies will play a crucial role in creating a more just and equitable society.
 Today more than ever, we need a citizenry who can think critically, communicate their views, and have compassion for themselves and the communities that surround them.